fol2/3DNamePlate/README.md

 Use the optional `special_character_y_offset` parameter to raise or lower the left and right special icons if they need slight vertical adjustment.

+Hidden text can also be engraved on the underside of the plate.
+Set the text via `HiddenText` and adjust its size with `HiddenTextSize`.
+The new parameters `HiddenTextStyle`, `HiddenTextX`, `HiddenTextY` and `HiddenTextDepth` control the font style, position offsets and engraving depth of this secret message.

 ## OpenSCAD version and `textmetrics`

 This script uses the `textmetrics` function, which is available in recent OpenSCAD snapshots.
 Install a version that includes it and enable the feature under **Edit → Preferences → Features**.